AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 ## How are computations affected by Experience Event data expirations?

-Computed attribute calculations are based on the defined lookback period and the Experience Events falling within that period of time.
-As a result, these calculations are **not** affected by the Experience Event data expirations.
-However, to ensure the accuracy of your computed attributes, your lookback period should remain **within** the bounds of your data expirations.
+Computed attribute calculations are backfilled for the defined lookback duration in the first time evaluation and updated based on incremental events for subsequent updates.
+As a result, these calculations are **not** affected by the Experience Event data expirations of the old data after the first evaluation.

+For example, if you create a computed attribute that's evaluated monthly with a three month lookback period, for the first evaluation, the computed attribute will compute for all events within that three month lookback period.
+Even if the Experience Event dataset has a data expiry of one month, this data expiration will **not** affect the monthly computed attribute refresh, since the next month's evaluation run will incrementally aggregate events and update the computation.

+>[!NOTE]
+>
+>Expired data **cannot** be backfilled later by a computed attribute.
+Event dataset data expiry **may** limited the ability to validate the computed attribute's value at a later point in time.
+To validate the computed attribute value, your lookback period should remain **within** the bounds of the data expirations.

 ## Can I create a computed attribute based on another computed attribute?